Adaptive debiased machine learning using data-driven model selection techniques: Large-sample theory: general case

-When the tangent space $T_{\mathcal{M}_0}(P_0)$ is smaller than $T_{\mathcal{M}}(P_0)$, Theorem \ref{theorem::oracleRegularity} typically implies that the ADMLE $\widehat{\psi}_n$ is $P_0$--superefficient for $\Psi$, with limiting variance smaller than the efficiency bound of $\Psi$ at $P_0$ for the model $\mathcal{M}$.
-While a $P_0$--superefficient ADMLE is necessarily irregular for $\Psi$ at $P_0$ relative to $\mathcal{M}$, this result establishes that it is nevertheless $P_0$--regular for $\Psi$ with respect to the oracle submodel $\mathcal{M}_0$.
-Heuristically, the irregularity under sampling from local perturbations of $P_0$ outside $\mathcal{M}_0$ occurs because model selection procedures can become unstable \citep{LeebModelSelect2005}.
-Regardless, Theorem \ref{theorem::oracleRegularity} shows that the regularity and superefficiency of ADMLEs fall in a continuous spectrum driven by the size of the oracle model.
-Sacrificing some regularity can be justifiable to achieve efficiency gains, especially when nonparametric regular estimators for $\Psi$ are unavailable, such as when the ATE is nonparametrically unidentifiable.
+The ADML estimator \(\widehat{\psi}_n\) is \(P_0\)-superefficient for \(\Psi\) when the efficiency bound for \(\Psi_0\), and hence its limiting variance, is smaller than the efficiency bound for \(\Psi\) in the nonparametric model; superefficiency is maximized under the log-likelihood loss.
+This typically occurs when the oracle tangent space \(T_{\mathcal{M}_0}(P_0)\) is strictly smaller than \(T_{\mathcal{M}_{\mathrm{np}}}(P_0)\), since the EIF for \(\Psi_0\) may then differ from that for \(\Psi\).
+Any such estimator is necessarily irregular for \(\Psi\) at \(P_0\) relative to \(\mathcal{M}_{\mathrm{np}}\).
+Nevertheless, Theorem~\ref{theorem::oracleRegularity} shows that inference for \(\Psi\) remains pointwise valid and locally uniformly valid over \(\mathcal{M}_0\), while Theorem~\ref{theorem::limitDataAdaptOracle} shows that inference for the oracle parameter \(\Psi_0\) is locally uniformly valid over the nonparametric model \(\mathcal{M}_{\mathrm{np}}\).
+Thus, ADML estimators lie on a continuum between regularity and superefficiency, determined by the complexity of the oracle model.
+Sacrificing some regularity may be worthwhile to gain efficiency, especially when regular nonparametric estimators of \(\Psi\) are unavailable, such as when the ATE is not nonparametrically identifiable or overlap is insufficient, as discussed by \cite{CTMLE} , \citet{ATEsupereff}, \citet{moosavi2023costs}, and \citet{dukes2024doubly}.

-To understand the impact of irregularity on inference for $\Psi$, the following theorem characterizes the limiting bias of the ADMLE under sampling from any local perturbation of $P_0$ in the prespecified statistical model $\mathcal{M}$.
+To understand the impact of irregularity on inference for \(\Psi\), the following theorem characterizes the limiting bias of the ADML estimator under local perturbations \(P_{0,hn^{-1/2}}\) of \(P_0\) within the prespecified model \(\mathcal{M}\).
+Instead of examining the least-favorable asymptotic mean squared error as \(h \to \infty\), which recovers the local asymptotic minimax bounds of \cite{hajek1972local} but is necessarily infinite for nonregular estimators, we focus on the behavior at a fixed perturbation size \(h\), which is more informative for superefficient estimators.